-Carmen Hathaway is a Canadian artist of Abenaki and German ancestry.
+Carmen Hathaway is an independent media artist of Abenaki and German ancestry.

-A member of the Abenaki First Nation, Odanak, Québec, the artist has resided in Manitoba since the 70s.
+A member of the Abenaki First Nation, Odanak, Québec, Canada, she has resided in Manitoba since the 70s.

-In combining traditional methods with digital technologies, the surreal narratives of her mixed media originals seek to excite, provoke, and entice.
+In combining traditional methods with digital technologies, the surreal narratives of her mixed media originals seek to intrigue, provoke, engage.

-Her contemporary interpretations of the cultural heritage of Abenaki weaving continually evolve, informing adaptations and hybridizations.
+Her contemporary interpretations of the cultural heritage of Abenaki weaving continually evolve, informing adaptation and hybridization.

 Weaving virtual realities has become a parallel to this aspect in the artist’s digital projects — by incorporating and expanding on ideas relevant to the warp and weft of the fabric of life.